April in global missions history: It happened today!

 spent three and a half years in a Japanese POW camp.
-After the war, he returned to Asia and served for 30 years in Japan and China as a missionary.
+After the war, he returned to Asia and served as a Christian missionary for 30 years in Japan and China.

 - April 19, 1997 -- Betty Greene died.
 Betty was a Women's Air Force Service pilot during World War II.
 Although many felt women did not belong in the military, women were admitted to